SebastianThorn/Spotiserv/README.md

 And that is it, now you are good to go!

-This is a spotify-server that plays music from spotify by adding them to a temporary playlist.
-Anyone that is connected to the network can send spotify-uri's to the server and have them added to a temporary playlist that the server will play from, if you have any problems of ideas to the server, don't hasitate to contact me on github and I will add them to the server.
+If you have any problems or ideas to the server, don't hasitate to contact me on github and I will try to fix them.

 The real purpose for this is at pre-parties (förfest in swedish) when you really dont have a good way of playing music together, you either just have someone occupying a computer chair all evening.